tarekauel/tk1progex1/theory/ex7/ex7.md

 ![RNG](RNG.png "RNG")

-This algorithm can never add an edge that cross another edge, because there would be always another in the intersection.
-This property is important for the Greedy Perimeter Stateless Routing because if a graph contains crossing edges it can stay in a inifinty loop while applying the right-hand rule.
+This algorithm can never add an edge that crosses another edge, because there would be always another node in the intersection.
+This property is important for the Greedy Perimeter Stateless Routing because if a graph contains crossing edges it can stay in an infinity loop while applying the right-hand rule.